Self-Consistent Coulomb Interactions from Constrained Dynamical Mean-Field Theory

-All calculations in this work are performed using $2\times2\times2$ supercells, except for La$_3$Ni$_2$O$_7$ and Sr$_2$IrO$_4$, whose primitive unit cells are sufficiently large.
-We have also verified the convergence with respect to supercell size by increasing the supercell to $3\times3\times3$ size and found that the $U$ changes only approximately 0.2 eV (details in SI).
-The Hund’s coupling is fixed to $J = 0.8$~eV for all systems.
-The cDFT reference calculations are performed using the full-potential linearized augmented-plane-wave code WIEN2k~\cite{anisimov1991density}, which employs a basis consistent with what is used in eDMFT calculations (details in SI).
+All calculations in this work are performed using $2\times2\times2$ supercells, except for La$_3$Ni$_2$O$_7$ and Sr$_2$IrO$_4$.
+Primitive unit cell of Sr$_2$IrO$_4$ is sufficiently large for this calculation and $2\times2\times1$ supercells are used for La$_3$Ni$_2$O$_7$.
+We have also verified the convergence with respect to supercell size by increasing the supercell to $3\times3\times3$ size and found that the $U$ changes only approximately 0.2 eV (details in SI \cite{Supplemental} (see also references \cite{eDMFT_JPSJ,ctqmc, MaxEnt, WIEN2k, sihi2020detailed} therein)).
+The Hund’s coupling is fixed to $J = 0.8$~eV for all systems to avoid tuning.
+The cDFT reference calculations are performed using the full-potential linearized augmented-plane-wave code WIEN2k~\cite{anisimov1991density}, which employs a basis consistent with what is used in eDMFT calculations (details in SI \cite{Supplemental}).

 {\it{Results:}} The results obtained from cDFT and cDMFT calculations are summarized in Table~\ref{tab1} for representative materials containing 3$d$, 4$d$, and 5$d$ orbitals.
 We distinguish between metallic and insulating systems.
 For 3$d$ metals, the cDFT-calculated \( U \) lie in the range of 3–5~eV and exhibit a weak decrease when moving from 3$d$ to 5$d$ systems, reflecting the increasing spatial extent of the correlated orbitals.
 For the same materials, cDMFT systematically yields larger interaction strengths, with $U \approx 5$–$6$~eV for metals and $7$–$10$~eV for insulators.
 For 4$d$ and 5$d$ compounds, cDFT predicts relatively small and nearly material-independent values, $U \sim 3$~eV, for both metals and insulators.
 In contrast, cDMFT yields a clear separation between metals and insulators, with $U \sim 6$~eV and $\sim5$~eV for 4$d$ and 5$d$ insulators, respectively, and $U \sim 4$~eV for the corresponding metals.
 This separation reflects the different degree of correlation-induced localization captured self-consistently within the eDMFT framework.